WSIII.2 - Critical Minds in Action: AI-Enhanced Service-Learning and CBL in Engineering

 Anabela C. Alves

 Associate Professor at the Department of Production and Systems, School of Engineering, University of Minho.
-She a PhD in Production and Systems Engineering in 2008, all at the University of Minho.
-She is a member of the ALGORITMI/LASI Research Centre.
-Her main research interests include Production Systems Design, Lean Production, Production Planning and Control, Project Management, and Engineering Education, with a focus on active learning methodologies such as Project-Led Education (PLE), Project/Problem- Based Learning (PBL), and Lean Education.
-She is the author/co-author of over 200 publications, including 4 books.
+She holds a PhD in Production and Systems Engineering and is a member of the ALGORITMI/LASI Research Centre.
+Her research interests include Lean Production, Planning and Control, Project Management, and Engineering Education, especially Project-Based and Problem-Based Learning.
+She has co-authored over 200 publications, including 4 books.

 Sílvia Araújo